-- People told us they received effective care and their individual needs were met.
-A visitor told us, "The staff are lovely, they know what makes everyone tick.
-They are always so nice to me and my [relative], the staff are wonderful". - Access was also provided to more specialist services, such as opticians and podiatrists if required. - Staff kept records about the healthcare appointments people had attended and implemented the guidance provided by healthcare professionals.
+• People told us they received effective care and their individual needs were met.
+A visitor told us, "I think the staff are very good and they care for my [relative] very well.
+If I was concerned about anything, I wouldn't let her live here".

+• Access was also provided to more specialist services, such as opticians and podiatrists if required.

+• Staff kept records about the healthcare appointments people had attended and implemented the guidance provided by healthcare professionals.